bazelbuild/rules_pkg/docs/latest.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

-Rules for manipulation of various packaging.
+Rules for making .tar files.

 <a id="#pkg_tar"></a>